Decay of small energy solutions in the ABCD Boussinesq model under the influence of an uneven bottom

 It is well-known that flat bottom $abcd$ has solitary waves, some of them stable.
 See the works \cite{BCL0,CNS1,CNS2,HSS,Olivera} and references therein for further details.
 In the variable bottom case, the interaction of solitary waves and the mild bottom has been recently considered in \cite{DGMMP}.

 Theorem \ref{MT1} provides a mild integrated rate of decay for solutions in the energy space: \be \int_{11}^\infty \!\! \int e^{-c_0 |x|} \left(u^2 + \eta^2 + (\partial_x u)^2+ (\partial_x \eta)^2\right)(t,x)dx\, dt \lesssim_{h} 1. \ee This reveals that local-in-space $H^1$ norms do integrate in time.
 Formally, a better rate of decay is present, in the form of a local smoothing effect.
-This decay estimate may be compared with the formal rate of decay of the linear dynamics, that should be in general $O_{L^\infty}(t^{-1/3})$ \cite{Munoz_Rivas} (recall that not all $a,b,c$ lead to linear systems with the same rate of decay).
+This decay estimate can be compared to the expected linear decay rate, which is generally believed to be $O_{L^\infty}(t^{-1/3})$ \cite{Munoz_Rivas} (recall that not all $a,b,c$ lead to linear systems with the same rate of decay).
 In that sense, \eqref{eq:virial1_intro} reveals that a hidden improved decay mechanism is present in \eqref{boussinesq}.
-No better estimate can be obtained from our methods, as far as we understand, unless additional assumptions (on the decay of the initial data) are a priori granted.
-Additionally, let us emphasize that the linear rate of decay leads (at least formally) to the emergence of modified scattering (or ``supercritical scattering'' because of long range nonlinearities).
+As far as we understand, no better estimate can be obtained from our approach, unless some additional extra assumptions on the decay of the initial data are imposed.
+It is also worth highlighting that the linear decay rate naturally leads (at least at a formal level) to the phenomenon of modified scattering—or what is sometimes termed “supercritical scattering” due to the long-range nonlinear effects.
 See \cite{KMM1,KMM3} for a complete discussion on this topic.